stef-cruz/open_rent/README.md

 #### Rent register page

-The rent register page shows Google Maps with markers which are the tenancies added by the users.
+The rent register page shows the Google Maps with markers which are the tenancies added by the users.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/readme_md/rent-register-page.png" width="400">